 Turn Blog Posts Into Everything

 When most companies think of content, they think of blogs.
 Most of us wet our feet with blog posts.
-Repurposing blog posts can be the easiest way to get the most out of your content.
+And repurposing blog posts can be the easiest way to get the most out of your content.

 The blog posts you've written and will write are a treasure chest of content that should be reused, repurposed, and stretched.
 There are so many ways to transform blogs into new marketing material that you should find yourself revisiting the same blogs over and over in new forms.